 The length of required rest periods must be at least ten (10) minutes for each four (4) hours, or substantial fraction thereof, that the employee will work in the day.

-These rest breaks must be counted as time worked and must be paid time.
-They must also be in the middle of the employee’s work period, to the extent that this is a practicable.6
+These California rest breaks must be counted as time worked and must be paid time.
+The break time must also be in the middle of the employee’s work period, to the extent that this is a practicable.6

 But rest periods are not required for employees who work less than three and a half (3 1/2) hours in a day.7